-Will Anderson, co-chair of the firm's corporate and securities practice, chair of the firm’s financial institutions group and a member of the firm's management committee, focuses on capital markets transactions, mergers and acquisitions and SEC compliance and disclosure matters.
+Will Anderson, co-chair of the firm's corporate and securities practice and chair of the firm’s financial institutions group, focuses on capital markets transactions, mergers and acquisitions and SEC compliance and disclosure matters.

 Will is a certified public accountant and practiced law for nine years with Sullivan & Cromwell prior to joining Bracewell.